Glenlyn Medical CentreTel: 020 8979 3253

 Dr Kapoor, Dr Strickland and Dr Miller do both.
 Patients can request a Minor Surgery or Joint injection appointment directly without seeing another doctor.

 A specialist smoking cessation clinic run by Quit 51 is offered at Glenlyn Surgery on Friday mornings - please ask at Reception if you would like an appointment.
-Alternatively you can make an appointment with Linda Grover, one of our practice nurses, or Helen Reid.

 Please note that it would be helpful if you could make an appointment at least 6 weeks prior to travelling.
 More information can be found on the above Travel Vaccinations page.